cainam/home-cluster-deployment/README.md

 - try to create modules for Ansible: kustom, gateway, dependencies, upgrades (e.g. postgresql), code (infopage/auth-operator)
 - check to use different /etc/portage between builder deploys and image-root deploys
 - standard: PullPolicy Always, but this would block pod creation if registry is unavailable.
 Solution: set Always as standard, but run an operator to check for failures and correct the deployment, first code at roles/deploy/files/curator/curator.py
-- traefik dashboard not accessible, webui is not compiled, yarn build:prod is missing in build, issue with command yarn build:prod, yarn install needs to run (maybe as very first?" to pull rollup musl
 - longhorn: include engine upgrade in playbook
 - regression tests: implement continuous testing of the features to detect regressions
   - molucule image